Adult Learner Scholarships

 Amount: Up to $40,000

-Criteria: e a current student at an accredited U.S. community college or two-year institution with sophomore status or a recent graduate; Must have a minimum GPA of 3.5; Must demonstrate financial need
+Criteria: Must attend a fully accredited four-year institution to pursue a baccalaureate degree; Must have a minimum GPA of 3.5; Must demonstrate financial need

 - Jeannette Rankin Women’s Scholarship Fund